 He even began to exhibit pride in being at least one-quarter American Indian.
 I say “at least” because he was not sure of his full heritage — only that his mother was half American Indian.

-But one day he took a trip to visit the Hopi and Navajo Indian villages in Arizona and New Mexico, returning home feeling very exhilarated, uplifted, and more proud than ever of his Indian heritage.
+But one day, not long before we moved to Mexico, Daddy took a trip to visit the Hopi and Navajo Indian villages in Arizona and New Mexico, returning home feeling very exhilarated, uplifted, and more proud than ever of his Indian heritage.
 It rubbed off on me: I’m at least one-eighth American Indian, and proud of it.

 *Continued in My Memoirs: My Daddy, Pt 2.

 PS: It has come to my attention that some people think they can only get to my website through one of my social media sites such as Facebook.
 So let me give you my URL.
 That way you may access my Website directly: https://StephanySpencer.com — Stephany with a “y.”

 If you click on my “Follow” button and leave me your e-mail address, each time a new blog is posted, you will get an email alerting you.
 My cell phone number, in case you would like to call me, is 818-624-8522.

 I would love feedback from my readers.
 Your comments, “Like’s,” etc., help guide and motivate what I, a writer, will write next.
 I would really appreciate it, also, if you would let me know, through comments or calls, if you find any spelling or grammatical errors — or any other errors in my writings.